Nicodu21/DTFF-project/README.md

     │   ├── notebook        # Python notebook that performs analysis
     │   └── output          # Charts outputted from code
-    ├── .gitignore          # Git configuration to ignore specific files or directories ├── Dockerfile          # Instructions to build a Docker image for the project ├── app.R               # Interactive R Shiny app ├── README.md           # Project overview and instructions └── requirements.txt    # Python dependencies for the project
+    ├── .gitignore          # Git configuration to ignore specific files or directories ├── Dockerfile          # Instructions to build a Docker image for the Shiny app ├── dock.txt            # Instructions to build a Docker image for the Jupyter notebook ├── app.R               # Interactive R Shiny app ├── README.md           # Project overview and instructions └── requirements.txt    # Python dependencies for the project